 Jim Thorpe Wa-Tho-Huk, a Native American, was the first Native American to win a gold medal for the United States.
 He is one of the most versatile athletes of modern sports: he won Olympic gold medals in the 1912 pentathlon and decathlon, played American football (collegiate and professional), professional baseball, and basketball.

-There are a great many Aboriginal youth today who are training hard now to reach their goals to be in future Olympic games and on professional sports teams - watch for them!
+There are a great many Aboriginal youths today who are training hard now to reach their goals to be in future Olympic games and on professional sports teams - watch for them!